 Additional Questions

 1. On what schedule/cycle will faculty assess each of the above-noted program learning outcomes?
-(It is not recommended to try to assess every outcome every year.)

 The assessment plan will operating on a six-year cycle, with direct collection and analysis of each outcome twice per cycle, as follows.